Public Sector Climate Action

 Local Authorities have a key role in the delivery of climate action.
 This is reflected in the provisions of the Climate Action and Low Carbon Development (Amendment) Act 2021, which requires each Local Authority to prepare a Local Authority Climate Action Plan (LA CAP), specifying the adaptation and mitigation measures to be adopted by the Local Authority.
 A number of work programmes, including LA CAPs, are being supported by the Department of the Environment, Climate and Communications in collaboration with the local government sector to drive emission reductions locally.
 See here for more information on local authorities and their role in climate action.

-The New Economy and Recovery Authority (NewERA) has designed a Climate Action Framework for commercial semi-state bodies, reflecting the exemplar role they are to play in decarbonisation, while also recognising the need for commercial independence in their respective operating environments.
+In July 2022 the government approved a Climate Action Framework for commercial semi-state bodies (CSBs), reflecting the exemplar role they are to play in decarbonisation, supporting the objectives of the Climate Action Plan, while also recognising the need for commercial independence in their respective operating environments.

-The Framework sets out five commitments by commercial semi-State bodies in relation to their climate action objectives:
+The Framework sets out five commitments by CSBs in relation to their climate action objectives:

 The 2nd National Strategy on Education for Sustainable Development to 2030 was published in June 2022.
 Its publication provides a framework to support the contribution that the education sector can make towards a more sustainable future at individual, community, local, national, and international levels.
 Embedding climate action is important throughout all educational cycles to facilitate understanding and support for change and develop necessary skills and innovative solutions.